inveniosoftware/docs-invenio-rdm/docs/develop/topics/theming.md

 <div class="metadata-label"></div>
 ```

 which has significant influence on the maintainability of the styling - and it is very important in large projects.
-It is easier for any developer to remember a few "behavioral" classes, rather than to remember that `metadata-label` will be always right floated.
+It is easier for any developer to remember a few "behavioral" classes, rather than to remember that `metadata-label` will always be  right floated.

 ### Variety of available components and elements

 Semantic UI exists both in "clean" HTML/CSS as well as in React.
 To know more about best practices between the two, visit [Best practices](../../develop/best-practices/react.md) page.

 Semantic UI provides the developer with a plethora of ready to use React components and CSS classes.
-The important step in mastering the Semantic UI development is consulting the documentation and experimenting with the outcome of using the provided elements.
-Custom CSS rules should be the last resort of achieving the specific styling.
+The important step in mastering Semantic UI development is consulting the documentation and experimenting with the outcome of using the provided elements.
+Custom CSS rules should be a last resort to achieve specific styling.

 ### Theme inheritance